jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 a large pigeon had flown into her face, and was beating her violently with its wings.
 ‘Serpent!’ screamed the Pigeon.
-‘I’mnota serpent!’ said Alice indignantly, ‘let me alone!’
+‘I’m not a serpent!’ said Alice indignantly, ‘let me alone!’

-### CHAPTER V. ADVICE FROM A CATERPILLAR 30

 ‘Serpent, I say again!’ repeated the Pigeon, but in a more subdued tone, and added with a kind of sob, ‘I’ve tried every way, and nothing seems to suit them!’